Joint Regeneration Q & A

 You’ll need a complete examination to learn whether you might benefit from a stem cell injection.
 The best candidates for joint regeneration are often those in the early stage of cartilage degeneration.

-If you’re a good candidate, many joints can be regenerated with stem cells, including your knee, hip, foot, ankle, and wrist joints.
+If you’re a good candidate, many joints can be regenerated with stem cells, including your knee, shoulder, hip, foot, ankle, neck, back, and wrist joints.

 To learn whether stem cell treatment can relieve your joint pain, call Renewed Life Stem Cell Clinic or book an appointment online.